simsine/smdb/README.md

 Requirements for developing this application includes:

 -   NodeJS
--   pnpm or the node package manager of your choice
+-   pnpm or the nodejs package-manager of your choice
 -   Development Postgres instance via Docker or other means

 You must first set the correct enviornment variables for the project, copy the example file with the following command